 Each student is responsible for obtaining any necessary permissions for including previously published materials as part of the thesis.
 Visit Scholarly Communications for additional information.
-If permission is given, published material can be used in its original typeset form as long as the thesis specifications are met.
+If permission is given, published material can be used in its original typeset form as long as the thesis formatting requirements are met.

 Styles of quotations, footnotes, and bibliographic references may be prescribed by your department.
 If your department does not prescribe a style or specify a style manual, choose one and be consistent.

 Listing thesis readers is not a thesis requirement.
-If you would like to list thesis readers, you can do so on the second page of your thesis like in this example.
+If you would like to list thesis readers or extra committee members, you can do so on the second page of your thesis like in this example.

-In general, MIT holds ownership of the copyright to MIT theses.
+For theses prior to 2023, MIT generally holds ownership of the copyright to MIT theses.
 To request permission to republish contact email@example.com

 The copyright year on the thesis title page is the same year your degree is issued.
 For example, if you are graduating in February 2014 but submit your thesis to the Institute Archives and Special Collections during the fall of 2013, your copyright date will be 2014.

 The student is authorized to post electronic versions of the student’s own thesis, in whole or in part, on the internet.
 If it is an older thesis where the copyright is held by the Institute, students and third parties should contact the firstname.lastname@example.org to obtain permission to reuse thesis content in other publications.

 There is currently no policy on removing theses from public view after degrees are granted.
 Thesis publication online is considered part of the process of completion of the MIT degree.
 Each thesis is part of the legal and scholarly record of work completed at MIT, and neither the paper copy nor the electronic copy can be removed from public viewing.

 Once certified by your thesis supervisor, accepted by the chair, and transferred to the MIT Libraries, all thesis content becomes part of the formal record.
-Changes, including the excision of content or the correction of significant errors in content, must be approved by the thesis supervisor or department chair and by the Vice Chancellor or his/her designee, in consultation with the Vice President for Research & Associate Provost.
-Consult the current version of the Specifications for Thesis Preparation for forms and procedures.
+Changes, including the excision of content or the correction of significant errors in content, must be approved by the thesis supervisor or department chair and by the Vice Chancellor or their designee, in consultation with the Vice President for Research & Associate Provost.